 What happens when it’s time to move in?

-We will meet you about a week before the moving-in date to talk through and sign the lease and the other relevant documents.
-If you live far away, this can be done by post.
+We will discuss the moving-in arrangements about a week before the moving-in date and send you the lease and the other relevant documents for you to sign.
 An inventory will have been prepared and the meter readings checked and photographed, and we will send you a copy of this so that you can have a good look through.
 If you find that anything is not as it should be, for example, there is a missing toaster or the key to the gas meter has disappeared, you will have seven days in which to contact us and we can rectify the situation and amend the inventory.
 If you don’t make any contact with us in this time period, then the inventory will be considered correct.
 We will give you your keys on the moving-in date at a mutually agreed time and will go through any operational procedures for items in the property, such as the heating controls or the alarm system.

 Whilst we are always available at the end of a phone if there are any questions or problems that arise, we will also visit you after a few weeks to make sure you are settling in and that the property is being well-cared for.
 If you have any problems paying the rent, please get in touch with us.
 We will send you an arrears notice once payment is 5 days overdue and interest will be charged on late payments.
 If you are unlucky enough to find yourself in this position, contact Shelter Scotland for help and advice.